mCRL2org/mCRL2/doc/sphinx/developer_manual/libraries/atermpp/aterm_library.rst

    }

-Now that we have defined :cpp:class:`Expression`, we can use it in standard containers.
+Now that we have defined :mcrl2:`Expression`, we can use it in standard containers.

 .. code-block:: c++